-For Use with the Interlibrary Loan Code for the United States (May 2008)
+For use with the Interlibrary Loan Code for the United States (2016)

-The U.S. Interlibrary Loan Code, first published in 1917 and adopted by The American Library Association in 1919, is designed to provide a code of behavior for requesting and supplying material within the United States.
-This code does not override individual or consortial agreements or regional or state codes which may be more liberal or more prescriptive.
-This national code is intended to provide guidelines for exchanges between libraries where no other agreement applies.
+The U.S. Interlibrary Loan Code, first published in 1916 and adopted by The American Library Association in 1917, is designed to provide a code of behavior for requesting and supplying material within the United States.
 The code is intended to be adopted voluntarily by U.S. libraries and is not enforced by an oversight body.
-However, as indicated below, supplying libraries may suspend service to borrowing libraries that fail to comply with the provisions of this code.
+However, as indicated below, supplying libraries may suspend service to requesting libraries that fail to comply with the provisions of this code.

 The terms "requesting library" and "supplying library" are used in preference to "borrowing" and "lending" to cover the exchange of copies as well as loans.

-Interlibrary loan (ILL) is intended to complement local collections and is not a substitute for good library collections intended to meet the routine needs of users.
-ILL is based on a tradition of sharing resources between various types and sizes of libraries and rests on the belief that no library, no matter how large or well supported, is self-sufficient in today's world.
-It is also evident that some libraries are net borrowers (borrow more than they lend) and others are net lenders (lend more than they borrow), but the system of interlibrary loan still rests on the belief that all libraries should be willing to lend if they are willing to borrow.
+Interlibrary loan (ILL) is intended to complement rather than to substitute for good library collections built and managed to meet the routine needs of local library users.
+ILL is based on a tradition of sharing resources between various types and sizes of libraries and the belief that no library, regardless of its size or budget, is completely self-sufficient.
+When policy and circumstances warrant, interlibrary loan may also be used to obtain materials that are owned by the local library but which are not available because they are damaged, missing, or checked out.
+Though some libraries are net borrowers (borrow more than they lend) and others are net lenders (lend more than they borrow), the system of interlibrary loan rests on the belief that all libraries have something to contribute and should be willing to lend if they are willing to borrow.

-Although the U.S. shares a common border with Canada and Mexico, it is important to remember that these countries have their own library infrastructures and ILL codes.
+Although the U.S. shares a common border with Canada and Mexico, it is important to remember that these countries have their own library infrastructures and practices.
 The IFLA Principles and Guidelines regulate the exchange of material between institutions across these borders.
-Further, U.S. librarians would be wise to inform themselves of customs requirements that take precedence over library agreements when material is shipped across these national borders, e.g., as described in the Association of Research Libraries' Transborder Interlibrary Loan: Shipping Interlibrary Loan Materials from the U.S. to Canada.
-3
+Further, U.S. librarians would be wise to inform themselves of customs requirements that take precedence over library agreements when material is shipped across these national borders.

 4.1 Written Policies

-A library's interlibrary loan borrowing policy should be available in a written format that is readily accessible to all library users.
-Whenever possible the borrowing policy should be posted on the library's Web site as well as be available in paper copy at public service desks or wherever other library user handouts are provided.
+A library's interlibrary borrowing policy should be available in a written format and readily accessible to all library users.
+Whenever possible the borrowing policy should be posted on the library's Web site

-ILL staff should adhere to the American Library Association's (ALA) Code of Ethics 5, specifically principle III, that states: "We protect each library user's right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired or transmitted."
+ILL staff should adhere to the American Library Association's Code of Ethics (2008), specifically principle III, that states: "We protect each library user's right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired or transmitted."

 4.3 Complete Bibliographic Citation